lichtkind/App-Dir-Goto/README.md

 ## commands for managing list entries:

 - `--add <dir>[:<name>] [> <lpos>] add <dir> under <name> and <lpos>, only <dir> is required (-a) .
-. . . . . . . . . . . . . . . . . . gets added to special list "new" for a configured time'
+. . . . . . . . . . . . . . . . . . gets added to special list "new" for a configured time`
 - `--del[ete] [<ID>] . . . . . . . delete entry with <ID> in all but special lists: all, bin (-d)
-. . . . . . . . . . . . . . . . . . get moved to special list "bin" and disappear after configured time`
+. . . . . . . . . . . . . . . . . get moved to special list "bin" and disappear after configured time`
 - `--rem[ove] [<ID>] . . . . . . . remove entry from chosen, but not special lists: all, bin (-r)`
 - `--move [<IDa>] > <IDb>. . . . . move entry <IDa> to position (of) <IDb> (-m)`
 - `--copy [<IDa>] > <IDb>. . . . . copy entry <IDa> to position (of) <IDb> (-c)`